Linear regression and its inference on noisy network-linked data: Small projection perturbation under random network models

 with high probability for some constant $C',c'>0$. \end{enumerate} \end{thm}

 Notice that the two statements of Theorem~\ref{thm:necessary} are different and, in general, neither implies the other.
 The first statement is about the general concentration bound of Theorem~\ref{thm:projection-concentration}.
 It indicates that for the given range of $d$, the bound of \eqref{eq: projection bound} is rate optimal (up to a logarithm order).
 The second statement is about the necessary condition of the inference problem, under the model-free setting.
 When $d = \sqrt{n}$, the bias is at least in the order of $1/\sqrt{n}$.
 In contrast, the standard deviation is at most of order $1/\sqrt{n}$.
 Therefore, we will not be able to give asymptotically correct testing or confidence intervals under these circumstances.
 Meanwhile, under the same condition, Corollary~\ref{coro:small-perturbation-A} shows that if $d$ grows faster than $\sqrt{n\log n}$, valid inference could be achieved.
-In combination, we observe a phase-transition at the network degree of $\sqrt{n}$.
-This theoretical conclusion is further verified by the numerical examples in Section~\ref{secsec:Fixed-Design-Sim}.
+In combination, we observe a phase transition at the network degree of $\sqrt{n}$.